 Feijoa season is, in my opinion, one of best thing about autumn.
-As well as eating these in abundance, I’ve created one of my one of my favourite recipes so far, a healthy feijoa cheesecake (well, healthier than a standard recipe anyway!)
+As well as eating these in abundance, I’ve created one of my one of my favourite recipes so far, a feijoa cheesecake.

 We’ve got four feijoa trees at home, and while they are still small they have produced plenty of fruit.
 I think the fact that feijoas are only around for a few months a year makes them even more desirable.
 These sweet, tangy fruits are also known as the pineapple guava and are a source of vitamin C, potassium and soluble fibre.